zpalazov/juniemvc/.junie/guidelines.md

 * Restricting visibility improves encapsulation and hides implementation details from other modules/packages.
 * Spring's component scanning and reflection can work with non-public members; keep APIs as small as possible.

-## 3. Organize Configuration with Typed Properties
+## Organize Configuration with Typed Properties
-* Group application-specific configuration under a common prefix in `application.yml` or `application.properties`.
+* Group application-specific configuration under a common prefix in `application.yml`.
 * Bind them to a Kotlin `@ConfigurationProperties` class, using constructor binding and validation annotations.
 * Prefer environment variables for environment differences instead of profiles.